liaochiheng/CarND-Term1-P4/writeup_P4.md

 Please check the code output, there is a output image with detected lane of test_images/test5.jpg.

-###Finally, i put all the code together into classed defined in P4.ipynb, and produce a output.mp4.
+###Finally, i put all the code together into classes defined in P4.ipynb, and produce a output.mp4.

 ---